 Click on the Settings option in the plugin.
 Go to the export format section.

 Choose your preferred format from: JPG, PNG, TIFF, PSD, GIF, WebP, or MP4.
-For this example, select JPG format
+For this example, select the JPG format

 Return to the main plugin window and click the “Start Generating” button.